azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 More details, see [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-use-audio-input-streams).

 So far we have focused on the two pillars *Language* and *Speech*.
 Now we want to jump to the pillar *Vision* by analysing images.

+# Vision

  Since more and more apps recognize faces, there is also a **Face Cognitive Service** for that.
 The Azure Face service provides AI algorithms that detect, recognize, and analyze human faces in images.
 Facial recognition software is important in many different scenarios, such as security, natural user interface, image content analysis and management, mobile apps, and robotics.

-## Azure Cognitive Services - Face
+## Face

 |Azure Cognitive Services|Information|
 |---|---|